SiliconLabs/zigbee_applications/zigbee_concepts/Zigbee-Introduction/Zigbee Introduction - Touchlink Commissioning.md

 - The __device information response__ command frame is used to return information about the sub-devices supported by a node.

-If the Profile Interop bit of the Touchlink Information field of the Scan Request command received at the beginning of the current touchlink exchange is set to zero, the device may choose to represent its device information in the form of ZLL device information to support legacy devices.
+Suppose the Profile Interop bit of the Touchlink Information field of the Scan Request command received at the beginning of the current touchlink exchange is set to zero.
+In that case, the device may represent its device information in the form of ZLL device information to support legacy devices.
 If this bit is set to one, the device shall use the device information as given in its simple descriptors.

 - The __identify request__ command frame is used to request that the recipient identifies itself in some application specific way to aid with touchlinking.